 Diagnosis of Stable Angina & Unstable Angina

 Stable angina is diagnosed primarily on symptoms, such as chest pain.
-A diagnosis of unstable angina is made when there is
+A diagnosis of unstable angina is made when

-- angina at rest.
+- angina occurs at rest.

 A diagnosis of variant angina is suspected when there are symptoms of recurrent prolonged angina attacks.

 Laboratory tests can help the physician identify underlying ischemic heart disease and conditions that may contribute to the development of angina.
 For example, urinalysis may reveal diabetes mellitus or renal disease, both of which are associated with atherosclerosis.

 Blood tests may show elevated lipid (fats) levels that indicate atherosclerosis and an elevated CPK (creatine phosphokinase) level.
 CPK is an enzyme released into the blood when heart tissue dies.
 Testing CPK blood levels in the emergency room and during the following 6 to 24 hours after a chest pain episode can determine with some certainty whether heart attack has occurred.

 A chest x-ray may show an enlarged heart or other structural signs of possible heart failure.